What would success look like in a year? Let’s imagine a year from today…

 [Article] Communicating CX: 12 Tips for Talking About Customer Experience

-Your informal strategies began to demand a more formal structure.
+Your informal strategies required a more formal structure.

 Enthusiasm about sending surveys and journey mapping may have led to duplicative work, inefficiencies and competing priorities.
 Now that customer experience is such a big part of the organization, it’s time to set up a team.